-In 1992, the China Evangelical Lutheran Church (CELC) in Taiwan generated support for the establishment of China Lutheran Seminary in Hsinchu, Taiwan, which serves as a joint seminary for six Chinese Lutheran bodies and is supported by six Lutheran mission agencies.
+In 1992, the CELC generated support for the establishment of China Lutheran Seminary (CLS) in Hsinchu, Taiwan, which serves as a joint seminary for six Chinese Lutheran bodies and is supported by six Lutheran mission agencies.
 It is the only Lutheran seminary in the world that provides all of its instruction in Mandarin Chinese.
-The CELC has ordained a number of CLS graduates and will continue to train its pastors here.
+The CELC has ordained a number of CLS graduates and will continue to train its pastors there.
 Students from all over the Greater China region study at CLS and become equipped to return as church leaders in their home countries.

-LCMS World Mission and the CELC expanded educational ministry in Taiwan in 2000, when Concordia English Language Academy (CELA) started on the campus of Concordia Middle School as an elementary after-school program, in partnership with the Concordia University System in the United States.
+The LCMS and the CELC expanded educational ministry in Taiwan in 2000, when Concordia English Language Academy (CELA) started on the campus of Concordia Middle School as an elementary after-school program, in partnership with the Concordia University System in the United States.
 CELA is a unique program that offers children stimulating ways to learn English as a Foreign Language in a loving Christian environment.

 In 2003, the CELC partnered with the LCMS to extend a call to the Rev. Michael Wu, one of the first alliance missionaries.
 These are missionaries sent by LCMS partner churches to other countries, and they also are receiving support from the LCMS.
 Wu is currently serving in Macau, a Special Administrative Region of China.
 He started his work there as an evangelist.